 Cover Art: Michael Whelan

-How does a society react to a ghost that has suddenly appeared on its doorstep, a ghost that has travelled through the cold of space (and taken hundreds of years to do so)?
+How does society react to a ghost that has suddenly appeared on its doorstep, a ghost that has traveled through the cold of space (and taken hundreds of years to do so)?
 Naturally the Thalassan’s welcome the refugees with open arms having no preconceived notions of hate, prejudice, greed, and intolerance.
 But there’s a problem.
-The land mass on Thalassa is far too small to support the addition of millions of refugees.
+The landmass on Thalassa is far too small to support the addition of millions of refugees.
 So the crew of the Magellan determine they will stay on Thalassa for two years while they fabricate a new ablative shield (from ice) for their ship before continuing on to the planet Sagan Two . . . a journey that would take another 300 years for the sleeper ship.

 This is essentially when the main timeline of The Songs of Distant Earth really begins, and the tone of it is similar to Mutiny on the Bounty . . . without the actual mutiny.
 Though there is a very civil and orchestrated attempt at one.

 Clarke takes special care to develop relationships between the caretaker crew and the citizens of Thalassa.
 The crew no longer have a home, some of them no longer have families, some have families slumbering in orbit, but that doesn’t keep any of them from developing relationships (platonic and romantic) with the Thalassans.
 And isn’t that what would naturally happen when a race is clawing to survive?
-Clarke treads carefully though a minefield of traditional values, because those religious based relationship values (monogamy, marriage, etc) seem less relevant when everything you have is gone, your race is nearing extinction, and when your next waking moment may be 300 years from today.
+Clarke treads carefully though a minefield of traditional values because those religious-based relationship values (monogamy, marriage, etc) seem less relevant when everything you have is gone, your race is nearing extinction, and when your next waking moment may be 300 years from today.

 Relationships are formed, relationships are broken, and children are conceived.
-Some members of the crew do not want to return to the Magellan and the centuries long sleep, and instead of fighting against these wishes the captain allows them to stay on Thalassa.
-Eventually the day arrives when the ablative shield is complete and the Magellan must continue on to Sagan.
+Some members of the crew do not want to return to the Magellan and the centuries-long sleep, and instead of fighting against these wishes the captain allows them to stay on Thalassa.
+Eventually, the day arrives when the ablative shield is complete and the Magellan must continue on to Sagan.
 All those relationships are sundered with the forlorn knowledge that they would never see each other again.
 When the crew next open their eyes the people they loved, and the children they conceived would long be turned to dust.
 But hope remains because humanity is resilient and will always find a way to survive despite the adversity and heartbreak.

 The Songs of Distant Earth was not the novel I was expecting.
-I was expecting a story about starships, adventure, and far flung planets.
-Instead I was rewarded with a haunting and touching tale about love, loss, and survival during the last days of humanity.
+I was expecting a story about starships, adventure, and far-flung planets.
+Instead, I was rewarded with a haunting and touching tale about love, loss, and survival during the last days of humanity.
 The novel showed me the permanence of the despair of their situation, interjected with a fleeting moment of hope and love.
 And isn’t that what the journey of life is like?
 At times it’s a terrifying and confusing affair, interjected with moments of profound hope and love.